milanaryal/milanaryal.github.io/src/_posts/2020-07-05-free-and-public-dns-resolvers.md

 | Primary DNS   | 208.67.222.222 | 2620:119:35::35 |
 | Secondary DNS | 208.67.220.220 | 2620:119:53::53 |

-[OpenDNS](https://www.opendns.com/setupguide/) also offers an optional Family Protection mode for blocking access to websites with adult content as well as enforcing safe search in search engines.
+OpenDNS also offers an optional [Family Protection mode](https://www.opendns.com/setupguide/){:rel="nofollow"} for blocking access to websites with adult content as well as enforcing safe search in search engines.

 ### AdGuard DNS resolver